Salt, Ash, and Bone

 Venturing is a dangerous job.
 People die.

-A venturesome cutter will likely witness the demise of many comrades over the course of their career.
-That is, if the selfsame cutter does not themselves meet a horrid end.
+A cutter will likely witness the demise of several comrades over the course of their career.
+That is, if the cutter does not themselves meet a horrid end.

-Indeed, these small favors to the dead are the performed not for the dead, but for the living; for few horrors unhinge mind and morale so effectively as the thought of one's companion abandoned in a black forest, or sprawled in chilly tomb corridor; a horrid lump from which to avert the eyes on every passing delve in search of gold.
-No sane Littoran*** will find heart venturing in a locale already littered with the abandoned husks of those who came before, especially if they fear the added danger of gruesome plague within those selfsame corpses.
+Small favors to the dead are the performed not for them, but for the living; for few horrors unhinge a mind so effectively as the thought of one’s companion abandoned in a black forest, or sprawled in chilly tomb corridor; a horrid lump from which to avert the eyes on every passing delve in search of gold.
+No sane Littoran will find heart venturing in a locale littered with the abandoned husks of those who came before, especially if they fear the added danger of gruesome plague within those corpses. †

-Thus, cutters, regardless of faith or superstition, prefer to hold proper obsequies for the casualties of their violent trade, for there is no fortune in forsaking the dead.
+Thus, cutters, regardless of faith or superstition, prefer to hold small, proper obsequies for the casualties of their violent trade, for there is no fortune in forsaking the dead.
 Indeed, many believe it especially fortuitous.
 They believe that a proper and safe disposal of former comrades bodes good fortune in the hire and befriending of those to come.
-Such is the queer mindset of hardened cutters, of jaded venturers who have seen come and miserably go no end of briefly-held brothers and sisters in arms and woeful ambition.
+Such is the queer mindset of hardened cutters.
+Of jaded desperados who have seen come and miserably go no end of briefly-held brothers and sisters in arms and in woeful ambition.

 The following is a mechanism from the Incunabuli Playtest:

-• Prepare and abandon the corpse. (+2 to next Nightmares roll)
+- Prepare and abandon the corpse. (+3 Distress)

-Any of the above obsequies which involve grey salt require a half golden pound of grisodate in order to perform.
+Any of the above obsequies which involve gray salt require 6 ounces of grisodate in order to perform.

-A character with skill in Obsequies or Gravedigging increases the bonus XP provided by any of the above by 5XP per level.
+A character with skill in Ceremonies or Gravedigging increases the bonus XP provided by any of the above by 5XP per level.

 Another XP bribery mechanic from the playtest.
 Check it out here.

-The bonus XP values will need to be tweaked depending on your system.
+The bonus XP values will need to be tweaked depending on your game.
 The playtest assumes a lot of value per point, so 20 is a nice present.
-For D&D 5e, it really only works if you force your poor players to start at level 1.
-I might suggest giving them inspiration, instead.
+For D&D/retroclones, it really helps ameliorate the sucky catch-up time of starting at level 1.